When ponds and lakes freeze in winter, you may wonder how fish survive. I know I did, so I wanted to find out more.

 Salmon spawn their eggs in winter, laying them in the gravel.
-By using shallow, running water, the eggs develop in temperatures close to the freezing point.
+The eggs develop in temperatures close to the freezing point by using shallow, running water.
 As the development is slow, between 6-20 weeks to hatch, the young are born in spring and can take advantage of food’s ready availability.

-The amount of oxygen and carbon dioxide in the water can make a huge difference to the salmon spawn’s survival rate.
+The amount of oxygen and carbon dioxide in the water can significantly affect the salmon spawn’s survival rate.
 Many adults die after traveling to the streams and laying eggs as they have no energy to survive a trip back to the ocean.
 However, this is not due to winter conditions.

 How Do Fish Survive At Sea In Winter?

-Due to the sea’s immense size, it retains its warmth and is not as cold as rivers, ponds, and lakes.
-Sea fish are generally not as vulnerable to the cold winter months as freshwater fish as the sea has a lower freezing point to freshwater due to the salt.
+The sea’s immense size allows it to retain its warmth and is not as cold as rivers, ponds, and lakes.
+Sea fish are generally not as vulnerable to the cold winter months as freshwater fish, as the sea has a lower freezing point than freshwater due to the salt.

-However, during severe weather, fish that usually live in the shallow river mouths and inshore waters move into deeper water to escape the cold.
+However, during severe weather, fish that usually live in shallow rivers and coastal waters move into deeper water to escape the cold.

-Many fish live in shallow water, and many will die in the winter if they do not find deeper, more suitable waters.
+Many fish live in shallow water and will die in the winter if they do not find deeper, more suitable waters.
 Much of this is due to their food supply being decimated by the cold, reducing the algae and invertebrates available.

 Fish need to make several adaptations to survive the cold water.
-By feeding less, moving less, and putting fewer demands on their bodies, they can live through severe winters.
+They can live through severe winters by feeding less, moving less, and putting fewer demands on their bodies.